UlysseDurand/compil_perso/README.md

 and a *document.tex* file will be generated.

 ## Showtime
-Here is an example of what it can do : with *maths.lgi* and the following mdx file :
+Here is an example of what it can do, with *maths.lgi* and the following mdx file :
 ```
 # THEORIE GENERALE